YahooArchive/gondola/examples/kv-server/README.md

-# Key-Value server application
+# Key-Value Server Application

 This demo application implements a fault-tolerant hash table using a Raft cluster of three nodes.
-The demo starts up three server's each implementing a RESTful API for setting and getting values.
+The demo starts up three servers, each implementing a RESTful API for setting and getting values.
 The demo uses H2DB as the backing storage for the Raft log so that the updates are persistant.

 ## API

-This is RESTful API has two endpoints for retrieving and storing key-value pairs.
+This API has two endpoints for retrieving and storing key-value pairs.

 Get & Save entries:
   - GET /api/entries/{key}